 In the late 1980s, New York City enacted several ethics reforms intended to bring greater accountability to the political system.
-With the Campaign Finance Act (Act), city legislators resolved to address the public perception that large political contributions purchased special access to elected officials.
-When the Act was signed into law by Mayor Ed Koch on February 29, 1988, New York City became the largest municipality in the nation to adopt publicly financed elections via the Campaign Finance Program (Program).
-On November 8th of that year, the public overwhelmingly approved a City Charter amendment establishing the independent and nonpartisan Campaign Finance Board (CFB).
+With the Campaign Finance Act (the Act), city legislators resolved to address the public perception that large political contributions purchased special access to elected officials.
+When the Act was signed into law by Mayor Ed Koch on February 29, 1988, New York City became the largest municipality in the nation to adopt publicly financed elections via the Campaign Finance Program (the Program).
+On November 8 of that year, the public overwhelmingly approved a City Charter amendment establishing the independent and nonpartisan Campaign Finance Board (CFB).

 The CFB enhances the role of New York City residents in elections.
-The CFB's mission is to increase voter participation and awareness, provide campaign finance information to the public, enable more citizens to run for office, strengthen the role of small contributors, and reduce the potential for actual or perceived corruption.
+The CFB's mission is to increase voter engagement and participation, reduce the barriers to running for city office, diminish the corrupting influence of money in city elections, enhance the role of small contributors in funding campaigns, and inform the public about candidates and elections.